rylanraj/BChat/README.md

 # BChat

-BChat is an exclusive social media platform for BCIT Computing Students, I am a contributer of the original repository, and this fork was simply made so I could pin it.
+BChat is an exclusive social media platform for BCIT Computing Students, I am a contributer of the original repository, and this fork was simply made so I could pin it with it's intended name.

 Features: